The Magic of Scheherazade: Gameplay

-The majority of play takes place on an overhead map where the player can freely move between separate screens; the overworld comprises numerous landscapes and locales including forests, deserts, towns, underwater areas, dimly-lit dungeons, and palace labyrinths.
-The player will also find "Time Gates" that allow for time travel between the past, present, and future; they transport the player to the same location but in a different time and environment.
-In the towns, the player can interact with NPCs to gather information and initiate quests, gather new party members, purchase supplies as shops, replenish party members' hit points (HP) and magic points (MP) at hotels, gamble money at casinos, and change character class or save their progress via passwords at mosques.
+Most of the gameplay takes place on an overhead map where the player can freely move between separate screens.
+The overworld comprises numerous landscapes and locales including forests, deserts, towns, underwater areas, dimly-lit dungeons, and palace labyrinths.
+The player will also find "Time Gates" that allow for time travel between the past, present, and future; they transport the player to the same location, but in a different time and environment.
+In the towns, the player can interact with NPCs to gather information, initiate quests, find new party members, purchase supplies at shops, replenish party members' hit points (HP) and magic points (MP) at hotels, gamble money at casinos, and change character class or save their progress via passwords at mosques.

 In the overworld, enemies will often randomly appear and are fought in real time.
-The player can use a sword for close-range attacks, a rod for shooting long-range projectiles, and magic spells.
+The player can use a sword for close-range attacks, a rod for firing long-range projectiles, and magic spells.
 Slaying enemies earns the player experience points that go towards increasing overall experience levels.
-Reaching higher levels improves the player's maximum attributes (HP and MP) and can sometimes enhance weapon strength or yield new magic spells.
-When transitioning between screens on the overhead map, the player will sometimes encounter random, turn-based battles with groups of enemies.
+Reaching higher levels improves the player's maximum attributes (HP and MP) and can sometimes enhance weapon strength or yield new spells.
+When transitioning between screens on the overhead map, the player will sometimes encounter turn-based battles with groups of enemies.
 The start of each battle gives the player the option to fight, escape, or attempt to bribe enemies into leaving.
-Fighting alone or with up to two allies, the player takes turns trading blows with enemy units by picking commands such as striking with equipped weapons or casting magic.
-Formations (learned for a fee at "Magic Universities" in certain towns) can also be created, which can grant the party added defense or enable them to cast powerful group magic spells; certain formations work particularly well against certain "squads" or "regiments".
+Fighting alone or with up to two allies, the player takes turns trading blows with enemy units by picking commands such as striking or casting magic.
+Formations (learned for a fee at "Magic Universities" in certain towns) can also be created, which can grant the party added defense or enable them to cast powerful group spells; certain formations work particularly well against specific "squads" or "regiments".
 Finally, mercenary troopers, which can be hired in towns, can be used to aid the party in attacks.